A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Background on weak-lensing mass mapping

-Due to $\fourierConvToShear$ being zero at the zero frequency, the operator $\convToShear$ is not invertible.
+Because $\fourierConvToShear$ is zero at the zero frequency, the operator $\convToShear$ is not invertible.
 Its kernel is the subspace of constant vectors, whereas its image is the subspace of zero-mean vectors.
 The pseudo-inverse of $\convToShear$ is equal to its adjoint $\convToShearHerm$, which shares the same kernel and image.
-Therefore, the convergence map can be recovered via:
+Therefore, the convergence map can be recovered via

 yielding an exact reconstruction when both $\shearmap$ and $\convmap$ are restricted to the subspace of zero-mean vectors.